MohdNishan/nuxt-client/docs/services/ZOO-Project-Full-Documentation.rst

 4. Extract the Nuxt UI Archive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Download and extract the Nuxt UI files from Gérald's archive:
+Download and extract the Nuxt UI files:

 .. code-block:: bash